Abdell96/DevOps-project/README.md

-# Flask App - DevOps Project Template
+# Health Calculator Service

-This repository serves as a template for a simple Flask-based DevOps project.
-The app provides basic calculator functionalities (addition and subtraction) and includes all necessary files for setting up a local environment, running tests, and deploying to a cloud service with best practices in DevOps.
+This repository contains a Flask-based service for calculating Body Mass Index (BMI) and Basal Metabolic Rate (BMR).
+The application is structured to follow DevOps best practices, providing a foundation for local development, testing, and deployment in a production-ready environment.

 ## Project Structure